 Paragraph on India in 200 Words

 India believes in nonviolence and therefore, Mahatma Gandhi is known as the father of the Nation because of his non-violent contribution to the freedom movement of the country.
-The tri-coloured national flag is known as Triranga which has the Ashok Chakra at the centre and the national emblem is the ‘Lion Capital of Ashoka’.
+The tri-coloured national flag is known as Tiranga which has the Ashoka Chakra at the centre.
+The national emblem of the country is the ‘Lion Capital of Ashoka’.

 The Param Vir Chakra is India’s highest military decoration, given to those who have shown courage.
 Soldiers who put their lives on the line to safeguard residents are India’s heroes.
 Pandit Jawaharlal Nehru, often known as Pandit Nehru or Chacha Nehru, was India’s first prime minister.
 India is a land of many festivals, different dressing styles, and different food styles.
 People of different castes, creeds, and colours also live peacefully in India, and this is how it sets a perfect example of ‘Unity in Diversity’.